 Monday is a tool that connects teams so that they can execute their tasks more efficiently.
-It helps teams to plan, manage and track their tasks with a very visual interface.
-Teams can create workflows for their tasks.
-The tool works on projects no matter their size or complexity, helping teams stay organized and productive.
+It helps teams plan, manage and track tasks on a visual interface, allowing for the creation of visual workflows.
+The tool can execute projects no matter their size or complexity, helping teams stay organized and productive.

-Oddly, as it targets tasks, the tracking of time and expenses on that work can be difficult.
-The biggest omission, however, is a lack of a fully-featured Gantt chart, which is considered the standard tool when planning and scheduling tasks for teams.
-If you’re using it with other applications, the integration is limited.
-There are many apps that work with Monday, but other popular ones that don’t, which might annoy some users.
+Oddly, as it targets task management, Monday makes it difficult to track time and expenses related to tasks.
+The biggest omission, however, is the lack of a fully-featured Gantt chart, which is considered the standard tool when planning and scheduling tasks for teams.
+If you’re using this software with other applications, the integration is limited.
+There are many apps that work with Monday, but many popular ones that don’t, which has led to the development of Monday alternatives.

 - Basic: $8 user/month

 - Does Monday offer a free trial?
 Yes, Monday has a 14-day free trial

 - Does Monday offer a free version?
 Yes, Monday offers a free plan